01-edu/public/subjects/make-your-game/history/README.md

 - an introduction, the context and beginning of the story (should be shown before starting the game)
 - a development, the story reaches a waypoint (should be shown when you hit a specific score while playing)
-- a conclusion, the end of the story (should be shown when the game ends, either with a loss or a vicotry)
+- a conclusion, the end of the story (should be shown when the game ends, either with a loss or a victory)

 This project will help you learn about: